micahkepe/blog/content/gitconfig/index.md

 </details>

-Everything is a pneumonic so it's easy to remember:
+Everything is a mneumonic so it's easy to remember:

 - `ga` for '**g**it **a**dd'
 - `gc` for '**g**it **c**ommit'